-KidsCanSucceed is a premium specialist learning support service for schools and families of children primarily aged 4-13, although assessments are provided for older students when appropriate.
+KidsCanSucceed is a premium specialist learning support service for schools and families of children primarily aged 4-13.

 We work on the principle that every child deserves the best foundations for learning and succeeding in life.
 KCS is a small organisation and clients come to us by word of mouth, personal recommendations and professional referrals.
 Client numbers are limited to ensure maximum personalised attention, whether for staff training or for 1:1 Assessments of Academic Potential.